 It is building on the prestigious Yara Prize, which over a decade recognized individuals from Kenya, Ethiopia, Nigeria, Rwanda, Uganda, Malawi, Senegal, Zimbabwe, Tanzania, and Mozambique for their success in making African farms more productive, profitable and resilient.

 By moving and renaming the prize, this $100,000 award has been given a distinct African home, African identity and also African ownership.

 Former Nigerian president Olusegun Obasanjo is chairing the committee screening all the nominees and selecting the winners.

 “We want to celebrate individuals and institutions that are changing the reality of farming in Africa, from a grueling struggle to survive to a profitable family business that thrives,” he explains.

-The first winner will be announced at the African Green Revolution Forum (AGRF) in Nairobi in September 2016.
+The first winner was announced at the African Green Revolution Forum (AGRF) in Nairobi in September 2016.